Do you worry about losing your chickens to predators?

 Well, my husband went down to the barn to pull out his tractor because we use it with a boom pole to hang the deer on it while we are working on it.

-So my husband comes back from the barn, heads in the house, and comes back out with a handgun and a shotgun.
+My husband comes back from the barn, heads in the house, and comes back out with a handgun and a shotgun.

 Naturally, I was wondering what was up.
 That is when he told me he heard a bear in the woods.
-I was thinking, “When did I move to Alaska?”
+I was thinking, “When do I move to Alaska?”
 (This is not a negative remark.
 We hope to retire to Alaska one day.)

 However, bears are not neat eaters.
 They leave carcasses, intestines, and whatever else they don’t eat behind.